MicrosoftDocs/azure-dev-docs/articles/java/ee/howto-deploy-java-liberty-app-manual.md

 Specifically, this article explains how to accomplish the following tasks:

 * Run your Java, Java EE, Jakarta EE, or MicroProfile application on the Open Liberty or WebSphere Liberty runtime.
-* Build the application Docker image using Liberty container images.
+* Build the application Docker image with `az acr build` using Liberty container images.
 * Deploy the containerized application to an Azure Kubernetes Service (AKS) cluster using the Liberty Operator.

 The Liberty Operator simplifies the deployment and management of applications running on Kubernetes clusters.
 With the Open Liberty Operator or WebSphere Liberty Operator, you can also perform more advanced operations, such as gathering traces and dumps.